saattrupdan/saattrupdan.github.io/projects.md

 ---

 ## [Doubt](https://github.com/saattrupdan/doubt)
-#### Python package that allows uncertainty estimates of machine learning models  --- [blog post](https://saattrupdan.github.io/2021-04-04-doubt/)
+#### Get uncertainty estimates of machine learning models  --- [blog post](https://saattrupdan.github.io/2021-04-04-doubt/)

-This Python package implements various algorithms that allows machine learning practitioners to get uncertainty estimates from their machine learning models.
+A Python package that implements various algorithms that allows machine learning practitioners to get uncertainty estimates from their machine learning models.
 This includes wrapping their existing models in a bootstrap wrapper, as well as implementing stand-alone models such as linear quantile regression and quantile